-[wp-rss-aggregator]”How to start a blog” in South Africa?
-I would like very much to share with you on how to do this from an online marketing perspective.
+“How to start a blog” in South Africa?
+I would very much like to share with you how to do this from an online marketing perspective.
 We want search engines to find it after all.

 Why Should I Create a Blog?

 Please bear with me as not everyone who reads this is convinced yet as to why they want to know how to start a blog.
 We are going to tackle the how to’s further down the page.
 For now let’s discuss why you should do this.

 Of course, if you are very clear on why you want one, then please just skip this and read further down.
 If you aren’t so sure let me reassure you why you should create a blog!

 - Blogging is fun.
 When done right you can even monetize your blog.

 - Blogging is truly easy to set-up.
 I promise you this.

 - Blogging rocks when you have a passion or an interest that you want to share with the world.
 Maybe you have noticed a niche out there.
 Maybe you are an authority on a topic that you want to share.

 - Blogging really has developed into one of the most attractive tools to spread advice, knowledge, news and to communicate in general – it is a fabulous platform.